cms-health-project/health-check-rfc/README.md

 ## Security

-For security reasons of the provided informations the implemented CMS healh check API should only reply to a HTTPS POST request and only if the request brings a security token.
-The security token should be at least 16 characters of three groups (uppercase, lowercase, digits).
+For security reasons of the provided informations any implementation which is sending out data should only reply to a HTTPS request and only if the request brings a security token.
+The security token should be at least 16 characters long and contain at least one character of these groups: uppercase, lowercase, digits.
 The implementation in the CMS should provide a function to revoke the security token.

 ## CMS Integration